Emergency Lighting

 Maintenance

-Finally, to ensure that the system remains at full operational status, essential servicing should be defined.
-This normally would be performed as part of the testing routine, but in the case of consumable items such as replacement lamps, spares should be provided for immediate use.
+Finally, to ensure that the system remains fully operational, essential servicing should be specified.
+This would usually be performed as part of the testing routine, but in the case of consumable items such as replacement lamps, spares should be provided for immediate use.

 Servicing and testing

-To test an emergency lighting system you need to simulate a mains power failure on the normal lighting circuit or circuits or individual luminaires.
-This will force the emergency lighting system to operated and use the battery supply.
-This can be done manually or automatically.
+To test an emergency lighting system, a mains power failure on the normal lighting circuit / circuits or individual luminaries must be simulated.
+This will force the emergency lighting system to operate via the battery supply.
+This test can be carried out manually or automatically.

-You can achieve a simulated mains failure by providing a switch to isolate all lighting circuits or individual circuits or individual luminaires.
+A simulated mains failure can be achieved by providing a switch to isolate all lighting circuits / individual circuits / individual luminaires.
 If manual testing is utilised, the following points should be considered:

-In a non-maintained system with a single switch for the whole building or a separate switch used for each circuit you then simulate the mains failure and you have to walk the whole or part of system to check all emergency luminaire are operating correctly.
-When you restore the mains supply you have to walk the whole or part of system again to check that the emergency lights are recharging.
+In a system with a single switch for the whole building or a large circuit, after simulating the mains failure it is necessary for the tester to walk the whole building or circuit, to check all emergency luminaire are operating correctly.
+After restoring the mains supply, the whole building or circuit must be walked again, to check that the emergency lights are recharging.

-If all luminaires are individually switched, only a single walk around the building will be needed.
+If the emergency luminaires are individually switched, only a single walk around the building will be needed.
 However, the test switches could spoil the decor of the building and they must be of a type that is tamper proof.
-After the tests it is recommended that the performance of the system should be logged.
+After the tests, it is recommended that the performance of the system is logged in the fire safety logbook.

-If the costs of an engineer time and the disruption caused by manual testing are excessive, automatic systems should be considered.
+If the costs of an engineer’s time and the disruption caused by manual testing are excessive, self-testing emergency lighting should be considered.
 Different formats are available to match particular site requirements.
+However, the results of the monthly and annual tests must still be recorded.

-BS EN 50172:2004/ BS 5266-8:2004 Emergency escape lighting systems, specifies the minimum provision and testing of emergency lighting for different premises and also additional information on servicing can be found in BS 5266 – Part 1 – 2005 Emergency lighting.
+BS EN 50172 / BS 5266-8 (Emergency escape lighting systems) specify the minimum provision and testing of emergency lighting for different premises.
+Additional information on servicing can be found in BS 5266-1: (Code of practice for the emergency lighting of premises).

-Discharge tests need to be done outside normal working hours.
-In buildings that are permanently occupied the test should be phased so only alternate luminaire are tested.
+Discharge tests need to be undertaken outside normal working hours.
+In buildings that are permanently occupied, the test should be phased so only alternate luminaires are tested.

 Regular servicing is essential.
-The occupier/owner of the premises shall appoint a competent person to supervise servicing of the system.
-This person shall be given sufficient authority to ensure the carrying out of any work necessary to maintain the system in correct operation.
+The occupier / owner of the premises shall appoint a competent person to supervise servicing of the system.
+This person shall be given sufficient authority to ensure the carrying out of any work necessary to maintain the system in correct operational mode.

 The following minimum inspections and tests shall be carried out at the intervals recommended below.
 The regulating authority may require specific tests.

-The period of simulated failure should be sufficient for the purpose of this clause whilst minimising damage to the system components e.g. lamps.
+The period of simulated failure should be sufficient for the purpose of this test while minimising damage to the system components, e.g. lamps.
 During this period, all luminaires and signs shall be checked to ensure that they are present, clean and functioning correctly.

 British and European Standards – Emergency Lighting

-Emergency lighting is now covered by a series of interdependent standards which can be seen as forming a hierarchy as shown below.
+Emergency lighting is now covered by a series of interdependent standards that can be seen as forming a hierarchy as shown below.

 Base guidance document

-BS 5266-1- 2011 Emergency lighting-Part 1: Code of practice for emergency lighting of premises.
-Gives general rules and guidance on the provision and operation of emergency lighting in most premises other than dwellings
+BS 5266-1 Code of practice for emergency lighting of premises.
+Gives general rules and guidance on the provision and operation of emergency lighting in most premises other than dwelling houses.

 System standards

-BS EN 1838:1999/ BS 5266-7:1999 Lighting applications – Emergency lighting.
-Specifies the illumination to be provided by emergency lighting (including luminance, duration and colour)
+BS EN 1838 Lighting applications – emergency lighting.
+Specifies the illumination to be provided by emergency lighting (including luminance, duration and colour).

-BS EN 50172:2004/ BS 5266-8:2004 Emergency escape lighting systems – Specifies the minimum provision and testing of emergency lighting for different premises
+BS EN 50172 / BS 5266-8 Emergency escape lighting systems.
+Specifies the minimum provision and testing of emergency lighting for different premises.

 Product standards

-BS EN 50171:2001 Central power supply systems.
-Specifies central power supply systems for luminaire for emergency lighting
+BS EN 50171 Central power supply systems.
+Specifies central power supply systems for emergency lighting luminaries.